 Morgantown, WV 26506-6510

-- For applicants submitting GMAT/GRE scores, the program GMAT code is C2S-6D-49 or 5904 for GRE.
+If the qualifications above are not met, applicants must sit for the GMAT exam.
+For acceptance, the minimum GMAT score is a 500.
+For applicants submitting GMAT/GRE scores, the program GMAT code is C2S-6D-49 or 5904 for GRE.

 - International Students are required to submit at TOEFL or IELTS score.
 Required for international students.
 The College of Business & Economics TOEFL requirement is higher than the University's - applicants must have a TOEFL score of either 580 (paper), 237 (computer), or 92 (Internet-based).
 If you have taken the IELTS instead of the TOEFL, the minimum score must be 6.5.
 English language exam scores should be sent to the Office of Admissions, West Virginia University, PO Box 6009, Morgantown, WV 26506-6009